dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 first page should never get to be opened in the first place aka when you should "*never buy that book*" at all.

-As luck dictated, inspiration for this came again from fight mediocracy's related video - LINK, writings and essays of Nickolas Naseem Taleb TWITTER LINK which brought up personal experiences and findings.
+As luck dictated, inspiration for this came again from Fight Mediocrity related video
+(Why I Stopped Reading Self-Help and Self-Improvement Books )[https://www.youtube.com/watch?v=ey8rt5rCqV0], writings and essays of (Nassim Nicholas Taleb)[https://twitter.com/nntaleb/] which brought up personal experiences and findings.

 Decided not to provide exhaustive bibliography or references.
 Decide for yourself, or stop here if you are a reference junkie.
 If you are still here